-Due to the ongoing COVID-19 pandemic, the Inspire Workplace Wellbeing Awards 2020, due to take place on 19th June at the Titanic Belfast, have been postponed until 22nd October 2020.
+Due to the ongoing COVID-19 pandemic, the Inspire Workplace Wellbeing Awards, due to take place on 19th June 2020 at Titanic Belfast, have been postponed until 22nd October 2020.

 The awards recognise the efforts made by many organisations that go the extra mile to nurture the mental health and wellbeing of employees.

 Inspire took the decision as the global health crisis, COVID-19, deepens and uncertainty for businesses is strong across Northern Ireland.